-You’re not alone in worrying about your toddler’s eating habits.
-By definition, anyone who refuses a new food at least half the time is considered a fussy eater - and by those criteria, approximately 50% of all toddlers are fussy eaters!
+You're not alone in worrying about your toddler's eating habits.
+By definition, anyone who refuses a new food at least half the time is considered a fussy eater – that's a lot of kids!

-While it can be difficult to coax a toddler into eating something he doesn't want to, there are some strategies you can try to encourage him to try and enjoy a wider range of foods:
+It can be next to impossible to coax a toddler into eating something they don't want to, but here are some strategies you can try to encourage them to taste and enjoy a wider range of foods.

 If every meal seems like a battleground – food refusal, thrown food, fussy eating habits – try to keep calm and consider the following:

-- A healthy child will never willingly starve herself if she has access to a variety of wholesome food.
+- A healthy child will never willingly starve themselves if they have access to a variety of wholesome food.

-- Keep an eye on her height and weight gains - if she's consistently growing despite her small appetite, you have nothing to worry about.
-If she is not growing or behaving as you would expect seek medical advice.
+- Keep an eye on height and weight gains.
+If they're consistently growing despite their small appetite, you have nothing to worry about.
+If they're not growing or behaving as you'd expect, seek medical advice.

-- Don't cater to her every whim.
-You will promote fussy eating if you keep offering different food choices until she accepts one.
-If she is fussy, and you want to give her a choice of food, keep the choice to two.
+- Don't cater to their every whim.
+You'll promote fussy eating if you keep offering different food choices until they accept one.
+If you want to give them a choice of food, limit the choice to two.

-- Try to eat with your toddler - even if it's a snack.
-She'll be more willing to sit down and eat if she has company and comes to understand that eating can be a social activity.
+- Eat with your toddler.
+They'll be more willing to sit down and eat if they have company and come to understand that eating can be a social activity.

 Healthy snack ideas

-- Rice cakes lightly spread with ricotta or "light" cream cheese and vegemite or fruit spread.
+- Rice cakes lightly spread with ricotta or light cream cheese and vegemite.

-- Slice of toasted wholegrain bread topped with ricotta cheese and fruit spread.
+- A slice of toasted wholegrain bread topped with ricotta cheese.

 - Microwaved pappadums.